JoyVivian/Adventure-Game/res/README.md

 - A player can use arrows to kill Otyughs.
 - A player will smell a dangerous smell when he is near Otyughs.
 - A player can escape when there is only one unhealthy Otyugh.
+- A player can use a mouse or a keyboard to move in the dungeon.
+- A player can use a keyboard to shoot the Otyughs.
+- A player can use a keyboard to pick up treasures.
+- Treasures in the dungeon will be display on the screen.
+- Treasurea that a player have will be display in the screen as well.
+- The idication of smell will display on the screen.

 ![img_2.png](img_2.png)
 An example of wrapping Dungeon.

 ## 3. How to Run

+- Use text-based game.

 (1) Open the CMD on Windows or Terminal on Linux and Mac.

-(2) Go to the place you store Project3.jar using cd or dir.
+(2) Go to the place you store Project5.jar(in the res dir by default) using cd or dir.

 (3) Type this command and with 6 arguments follow it.